nikomatsakis/babysteps/content/blog/2023-09-27-empathy-in-open-source.markdown

 ## Empathy for ourselves and our own parts

 This brings me to my final topic.
 No matter what role we play in an open-source project, or in life, the most important person to have empathy for is **yourself**.
 Ironically, this is often the hardest.
 We usually have very high expectations for ourselves, and we don’t cut ourselves much slack.
 As a maintainer, this might manifest as feeling you have to respond to every comment or task, and feeling bad when you don’t keep up.
-As a contributor, it might be feeling .
+As a contributor, it might be feeling crappy when people point out bugs in your PR.
 No matter who we are, it might be kicking ourselves and feeling shame when we overreact in a comment.

 In my view, shame is basically never good.
 Of course I make mistakes, and I regret them.
 But when I feel *shame* about them, I am actually focusing inward, focusing on my own mistakes instead of focusing on how I can make it up to the other person or resolve my predicament.
 It doesn’t actually do anyone any good.